lightning-goats/Opti_Taco_Feeder/README.md

 - Open the HTML file as an overlay in your video broadcast software.
 Ex: Obs-Studio.
 - Users feed Opti tacos by scanning the QR code displayed in the `#qr-code` container with a Lightning wallet.

-## Note

-- The page is designed to work with an LNBits install.